runtimeverification/iele-semantics/data.md

 Word Stack
 ----------

-EVM is a stack machine, and so needs a stack of words to operate on.
+IELE makes use of a stack in some places in order to represent lists of integers.
 The stack and some standard operations over it are provided here.
 This stack also serves as a cons-list, so we provide some standard cons-list manipulation tools.